fakoredeDamilola/fakoredeDamilola/README.md

 ## Fakorede Damilola

-hi, my name is Damilola and I am a web developer.
-As a full stack web developer, I love and specialize in building easy to use products.
+hi, my name is Damilola and I am a web developer with 2+ years of professional web development experience, I have been actively involved in the development and maintenance of awesome web products & applications, from large enterprise applications to small projects and services.
-I put myself in place of the user and I don't make assumptions.
-I personally believe this is one of the key things that make a website awesome and this is what I hope to achieve with every product I build.
-I don't assume the user should know it is a button when I don't put a pointer cursor and I definitely would not assume that they should know a button is disabled when I don't give it a disabled cursor when they hover.

 I am currently working on clones of products I love like udemy etc

 I read articles mostly and watch a few YouTube videos on how to improve my skills which are listed below.

-I am looking to collaborate on any fullstak or blockchain project.
+I am looking to collaborate on any fullstack or blockchain project.
 I hope to learn and also contribute my own quota diligently

 I am passionate about tech and I am always looking forward to learn as much as I can, tech and non-tech related .